MinchinWeb/blog.minchin.ca/content/20161118-jinja-filters-for-pelican-100-released.md

     Article Published Nov 04, 2016
 ~~~

-Fitlers can also be chained, or applied in sequence.
+Filters can also be chained, or applied in sequence.
 For example to remove
-breaking spaces and then titlecase a catgory name, you might have code like:
+breaking spaces and then titlecase a category name, you might have code like:

 ~~~html+jinja
 <a href="{{ SITEURL }}/{{ article.category.url }}">